redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/5.1-containerized-image/README.md

 ### Step 1 - Reviewing the Requirements for the Application

 Because we've moving to a containerized deployment for our application, we actually will be removing packages from the image.
-In addition, podman is **always** included in edge images by Image Builder, however here we've explicitly called it out for clarity.
+In addition, podman is **always** included in edge images produced by Image Builder.
+However, we wanted to call it out explicitly.

-Also included are buildah and skopeo just to show that edge devices can be leveraged to build applications should local atonomy be desired, however in a production deployment it's recommended to build container images on OpenShift using proper CI/CD tooling, then deploy them out to edge devices.
+Also, included in edge images are buildah and skopeo to highlight that edge devices can be leveraged to build applications should local atonomy be desired.
+However, in a production deployment, it's recommended to build container images as part of a CI/CD workflow, then deploy them out to edge devices.

-In the interest of time, this has been done for you and will be made available by the instructor.
-This image was composed using the [infra.osbuild](https://github.com/redhat-cop/infra.osbuild) Ansible collection, which takes a common set of variables and completely automates interactions with Image Builder.
+In the interest of time, the image was previously built for you and made available by the instructor.
+This image was composed using the [infra.osbuild](https://github.com/redhat-cop/infra.osbuild) Ansible collection, which takes a common set of variables and completely automates the interaction with Image Builder.

 Specifically, this image was customized with the following variables:
 ```